classner/pymp/README.md

         if sec_idx == 0:
             p.print('Section 0')
         elif sec_idx == 1:
-            p.print('Secion 1')
+            p.print('Section 1')
         ...
 ```

 ### Exceptions

-Exceptions will be noticed in the main program.
+Exceptions will be raised in the main program.
 However, there can be as many
 fatal Exceptions as sub-processes at the end of a parallel context.
 They are
 logged by the logger as `critical`, so you can always redirect their output.